waleedrizwan/twittervibecheck/README.md

 - The Twitter API has major limits on the amount of requests and Tweets that can be pulled which prevents more in-depth analysis
 - I am currently trying to eliminate the need for the official API by using the unofficial SNSCRAPE social media scraper which may open the door for unrestricted Tweet retrieval

+## Contribute
+- all pull requests will be reviewed and merged into the master branch

 ## License

 **MIT License Copyright (c) 2022**